Highlights, Special Features and Opportunities

 — Mychal Hadrich, Class of 2012

-Augustana College has a state-of-the-art computer lab that is used by all ASL students and Sign Language Interpreting majors.
+Augustana University has a state-of-the-art computer lab that is used by all ASL students and Sign Language Interpreting majors.

 Sign Language Interpreting courses are offered is this dynamic lab where students have an opportunity to hone their skills.
 The SANS Sony Soloist system allows for convenient click-of-a-button completion of assignments.
 This interactive technology suite, designed specifically for ASL and Interpreter Training applications, includes the Sony Virtuoso ASL Instructor Control Software and the Sony Soloist® ASL Digital Comparative Recorder Software for each student.
 Both components include high quality video cameras providing clear visual communication between the instructor and all of the students, a selected student, or several students working together.

 Our lab is staffed 40 hours per week with Deaf individuals ready and waiting to assist you with any homework concerns or questions.
 The ASL Lab is open convenient student-friendly hours evenings and weekends in order to be flexible for your schedule.